-However, if you chose the option of one partner needing help with a mental illness which is affecting the relationship, with the other partner accompanying them, then you will receive a different diagnosis which may or may not be covered by your insurance.
+However, if you chose the option of one partner needing help with a mental illness that is affecting the relationship with the other partner accompanying them, then you will receive a different diagnosis that may or may not be covered by your insurance.

 Read your contract carefully

-Bear in mind that there have been cases where a verbal, or even written, assurance has been given by the insurance company to go ahead a receive treatment, but then later when the claim has been made, the company has declined and refused to pay.
+Bear in mind that there have been cases where a verbal or even written assurance has been given by the insurance company to go ahead and receive treatment, but then later, when the claim has been made, the company has declined and refused to pay.

-Do thorough research and be familiar with the terms
+Research thoroughly and be familiar with the terms

 Before doing that, however, make sure that you are familiar with the specific terms they will use, and possible questions that they may ask you.
 Know the difference between the diagnostic code and the procedural code.

-What about premarital counselling?
+What about premarital counseling?

-Something else you may have been wondering: “is premarital counselling covered by insurance?”
+Something else you may have been wondering: “is premarital counseling covered by insurance?”
 Again this would depend on the type of health insurance you have and whether or not you still have separate policies.

 Considering the costs

-How much does marriage counselling cost?
+- How much does marriage counseling cost?

-Costs can vary greatly, depending on who you see, but generally the rates range anywhere from $80 to $150 or even $200 per one hour session.
+Costs can vary greatly, depending on who you see, but generally, the rates range anywhere from $80 to $150 or even $200 per one-hour session.
 The average cost is usually around $95 per session.

-Negotiate a payment plan
+- Negotiate a payment plan

-Some counsellors are willing to work out a payment plan, especially if your counselling is not going to be covered by your health insurance.
+Some counselors are willing to work out a payment plan, especially if your counseling is not going to be covered by your health insurance.
 This can be very helpful and gives you a breather to make some progress and pay it off slowly.

-Compare counselling vs. divorce costs
+- Compare counseling vs. divorce costs

-Not only are the emotional costs of divorce extremely high, but also financially a divorce can be crippling as you take into account setting up separate households and paying monthly child support and alimony.
+Not only are the emotional costs of divorce extremely high, but also financially, a divorce can be crippling as you take into account setting up separate households and paying monthly child support and alimony.